Is The World Entering A Recycled Plastic Shortage? If So, Why?

 These materials can be easily grown and harvested, meaning they do not require any form of mining or drilling to procure them.
 Simply grow and harvest!

-Pure polymers completely made from biomaterials are available, but the technology is not quite there to replace our established plastics materials.
+Pure polymers completely made from biomaterials are available, but the technology is not quite there to replace our established plastic materials.

 Two of the reasons why bio-based plastics can’t replace traditional plastics today is because of price and supply.
 One large American manufacturer would take up all the bio-plastic in the country with their first purchase order.